syrull/simple-fishing-bot/README.md

 ## Additional features

 I've added a bit of randomness in the timings between each press of the fishing and the click of the bobber with additionally pressing space every now and then.
-Appernatly the server can detect that something fishy is going on whenver this randomness is removed.
+Apparently the server can detect that something fishy is going on when this randomness is removed.